pyokagan/pycsdl2/docs/api/render.rst

    :returns: The :class:`SDL_Renderer` associated with the window, or None if
              there is no renderer associated with the window.

+.. function:: SDL_GetRendererInfo(renderer) -> SDL_RendererInfo

+   Get information about a rendering context.

+   :param renderer: The rendering context to query.
+   :type renderer: :class:`SDL_Renderer`
+   :returns: A new :class:`SDL_RendererInfo` filled with information about the
+             renderer.

 .. function:: SDL_DestroyRenderer(renderer: SDL_Renderer) -> None

    Destroys `renderer`, freeing up its associated textures and resources.